IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Step 8: Save Everything

-Download the application form PDF and save the payment receipt.
+Once payment is successful, download the application form PDF and save the payment receipt.
 Note down your application number

 Take screenshots of the confirmation page and take print at least 2 copies of the complete application and keep them in a folder.
 You'll need these during the interview.